 Somewhat in line with the above point, lead generation can and should be used to improve how a company provides customer service and support.
 Insights and feedback collected from different lead generation channels can help businesses address customer concerns and promptly resolve issues.
 Lead response tools (such as phone calls, emails, contact forms, social and live chat, for example) can serve as touchpoints for prompt customer support.

-Check out the original article at Callbox - The Savvy Marketer
+Check out the full article at Callbox - The Savvy Marketer